sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/2_unbox.md

 If you have purchased the optional accessories, these parts may also be included in the package:
 ![option_alpha](./../../../../zh/lichee/th1520/lpi4a/assets/unbox/option_alpha.png)

 In the upper part of the picture is the optional RVDebugger Plus, which has JTAG+UART function.
-If you need to do low-level debugging, you can purchase it as an option.
+If you need to do underlying debugging, you can purchase it as an option.

 The lower part of the picture is the optional 12V2A power adapter, if you need to connect a lot of power-consuming peripherals (such as USB, MIPI screen) to the board, you can buy it as an option.

-A 5V 2A USB power supply can run the board with full-load at 1.85GHz
+A `5V 2A USB power supply` can run the board with full-load at 1.85GHz

 There will be an POE Power Add-on Module/Board in the future as well.